xadupre/machinelearningext/README.md

 ```

-The next instructions changes one value
+The next instructions change one value
 based on a condition.

 ```CSharp